 |Price Locking*||Use Price Locking to track a rising share price and protect you if the price begins to fall.
 It is an intuitive Stop Loss order that automatically adjusts your stop price to lock in rises when shares climb and protects you from sharp falls.|

 *Important - Our Stop Loss and Price Locking facilities do not use a guaranteed stop loss.
 When the share price reaches your Stop Loss price, your order will go into a queue to be actioned.
 This means that the price dealt may, on occasion, be either higher or lower than the trigger price.
 Please note TradePlan is only available on CREST eligible UK investments.

 You can set-up a TradePlan order online or over the phone.
-TradePlans cost £2 to set-up but if the trade executes, we'll reduce the commission on that trade by £2.
-If you ever want to amend a TradePlan you do this for £2.
+TradePlans cost £2 to set-up but if the trade executes, we'll reduce the dealing commission on that trade by £2.
+If you ever want to amend a TradePlan you can do this for £2.
 You can cancel a TradePlan at any time for no additional cost.

 Setting up TradePlans on Self-Select Stocks & Shares ISAs and SIPPs is free of charge.